 - Each participant is required to use their own source material / visual vocabulary for the workshop.

 - The prints will be left to dry on the drying rack after each session, these will be printed onto in the next session, until a completed image is reached at the end of the workshop.

-- Bring along to the workshop your own apron and carving tools; you can wear an apron from the studio and if you can’t purchase tools you’re welcome to use the tools from the studio.
-Art Sauce and Deckle Edge sells woodcarving tools.
-Deckle Edge’s contact details are: 021 180 4442 and email@example.com.
+- Bring along to the workshop your own apron and carving tools, if you have.
+You can wear an apron from the studio and if you can’t purchase tools you’re welcome to use the tools from the studio.
+Artsauce (downstairs from the studio), Deckle Edge (Salt River) and Hardware Centre (Woodstock) sells woodcarving tools.
+Artsauce’s phone number is 021 461 0885, Hardware Centre can be reached on 021 421 7358 and Deckle Edge’s contact details are: 021 180 4442 and firstname.lastname@example.org

 Instructor for the reductive-woodcut workshop is Benny Buckle.

 Buckle is from London.
 In 2013 he moved to Cape Town to study Fine Art at the Ruth Prowse School of Art.
 There he majored in photography and printmaking.
 After graduating he began an internship with Warren Editions and in 2016 became a permanent member of the Warren Editions team.
 At the studio he predominantly works in relief.
 And, besides assisting Zhané Warren in maintaining an orderly studio by keeping stock and ordering materials, he is the co-ordinator for the projects with the art consultancy Yellowwoods Art.

 *THE PRICE INCLUDES VAT AND MATERIALS & THE WORKSHOP CAN ONLY HOST 8 PARTICIPANTS.